Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Monsters/Monster-Reference/Construct/Warbanner/Warbanner.md

+---
+aliases:
+created: 2023-05-07
+description:
+image:
+publish:
+tags:
+updated: 2023-05-07
+---

-### Warbanner
+## Warbanner

 Warbanners have a number of abilities in common.
-The feral warbanner has the full version of these abilities.
-You may customize the feral warbanner by giving it icon-associated abilities.
+The feral warbanner has
+the full version of these abilities.
+You may customize the feral
+warbanner by giving it icon-associated abilities.

-A warbanner generally commands large groups of mooks that are simple to play.
-Creatures in a warbanner’s band are allies fully under its control.
+A warbanner generally commands large groups of mooks that are simple to
+play.
+Creatures in a warbanner’s band are allies fully under its
+control.
 It could also have allies not in its band.

-#### Feral Warbanner
+### Feral Warbanner

 <table>
 <colgroup>